Howley, Newfoundland and Labrador

 Howley is a town in the Canadian province of Newfoundland and Labrador, with a population of 179.
 It is located on Route 401, 13 km from the Trans-Canada Highway (Route 1), approximately thirty minutes' drive from the Deer Lake Airport.
-Services include a pub (Trapper's Lounge), a convenience store (Howley Shopping Centre), a bed and breakfast, a campground, and a hotel.
+Services in Howley include a pub, a convenience store, a bed and breakfast, a campground, and a small hotel.